torusresearch/torus-utils-swift/README.md

 ```

 ## Getting Started
-Initialize the `TorusUtils` class by passing `TorusNetwork`, `enableKey`, and your `clientId`. `enableKey` if true, adds the nonce value to the key, to make it compaitible with v2 users.
+Initialize the `TorusUtils` class by passing `TorusNetwork`, `enableOneKey`, and your `clientId`. `enableOneKey` if true, adds the nonce value to the key, to make it compaitible with v2 users.
 The package supports both legacy and sapphire networks.

 ```swift
   let torus = TorusUtils(